2018 has gone and from my point of view, it has been a great year.

 into large commits (that included work from several authors) during a

-git rebase that pretended to remove my work (but have left several
+that pretended to remove my work (but have left several

 of my contributions there).